neiroc-02/IIOT-4.0-Project/README.md

 ## The PCB

 We are currently updating the PCB after Version 1.0.
-There were some issues in the build and we would like to make sure we publish one here that works and is functional.
-We appreciate your patience.
+Version 1.0 is posted but there are a few bugs that need to fixed.
+If anyone notices them, please post your thougts on the issues section.